DJtheRedstoner/DevAuth/readme.md

 dependencies {
     // moduleName is based on your mod loader and minecraft version, see the table above
     // version is the DevAuth version you are adding, check releases on GitHub or the badge below
-    // With loom (including arch-loom and essential loom), use the modRuntimeOnly configuration
+    // With loom use the modRuntimeOnly configuration
+    // With archloom and the forge-legacy module use the runtimeOnly configuration to avoid warnings
     // With ForgeGradle 5, use the runtimeOnly configuration
     // With ForgeGradle 2, use the implementation configuration as runtimeOnly appears to be broken modRuntimeOnly("me.djtheredstoner:DevAuth-${moduleName}:${version}")